harshsinha21/cs120-hsinha/notuber/README.md

 Lab 10

+Update: The vehicle marker locations now also include information about the distance from the user (me).

-update: I am able to print a polyline from my currenlocation marker to the closestvehicle marker.
+Update: I am able to print a polyline from my currenlocation marker to the closestvehicle marker.

 Update: all markers have infowindows, the current location is outputting, the closest vehicle and its distance.